Global options

 <WORKFLOW> | Path to the .fabro workflow file (required) |

 Initialize a new Fabro project in the current git repository.
-Creates an fabro.toml project config and a sample hello workflow.
+Creates a .fabro/project.toml project config and a sample hello workflow.

 fabro diff

 Show the diff from a workflow run.
-Displays the final.patch for completed runs, or connects to the sandbox for a live diff from in-progress runs.
+Reads the stored diff for completed runs.

 | Argument / Flag | Description |